Nearly-polynomial inverse theorem for the U^d norm in degree d+1: Preliminaries and proof outline

 All of the above allows us to obtain a non-homogeneous decomposition for $f$, which is nevertheless useful for us since it is a short $\rk^*$-decomposition.
 Using the control we have over its linear factors, Proposition~\ref{prop:corr} allows us then to use this special decomposition to obtain significant correlation with a polynomial of degree $\deg(f)-2 \le d-1$, as needed.

-We finally remark that we cannot utilize the arguments leading to the polynomial bound for $\GI_d(d)$, in Theorem~\ref{theorem: Milicevic multilinear variety}, in order to obtain a similar bound for degree $d+1$, since our argument requires more control over the factors than is afforded by that Theorem.
+We finally remark that we cannot utilize the arguments leading to the polynomial bound for $\GI_d(d)$, in Theorem~\ref{theorem: Milicevic multilinear variety}, in order to obtain a similar bound for degree $d+1$, since the latter does not help in providing a decomposition, which our arguments require.